 The college does not maintain insurance on its vehicles.
 Instead, the college participates with the rest of the state agencies in a self-insurance program.
 Under this program, the college is primarily liable for all claims if the driver of a motor pool vehicle involved in an accident was on official college business and was acting in good faith.

-Although waivers are required for only particularly hazardous field trips and for all foreign travel, faculty are strongly encouraged to require their students to sign voluntary waiver, release and indemnity agreement forms (available in the provost's office) before every field trip.
-(See appendix in section 7.400 of this Handbook.)
-Faculty and students are also reminded to wear their seat belts at all times!
+In order to travel on hazardous field trips and for all foreign travel, students are required to fill out travel waivers.
+Faculty are strongly encouraged to ask their students to sign voluntary waiver, release and indemnity agreement forms before every field trip.